API Status Get API Key

 • UNEXPECTED - an unexpected server error occurred

-If you need to display error details to users, use typed errors (as described above) instead of relying on the errors array.
+If you need to show error details to users, use typed errors (as described above) instead of the errors array.

 Queries